Disney Trades Higher On Q4 Earnings Beat; Iger Announces Distribution Deal With Amazon

 Sales were $19.1 billion, missing the consensus estimate of $19.19 billion.
 This is a 33.5% increase over sales of $14.307 billion the same period last year.

 In a CNBC interview immediately following the closing bell, Chairman and CEO Bob Iger said The Mouse has struck a distribution deal for its Disney+ streaming service with Amazon.com, Inc. (NASDAQ: AMZN).
+The service will be carried by Amazon's Fire TV.

 In Thursday's press release, Iger described the fourth-quarter print as "solid" and said it reflects ongoing strength in the company's brands and businesses.